Notice of Funding Opportunities

 Notice of Funding Opportunity.
 Applicants may find the Notice of Funding Opportunity and all application materials below and also at Illinois’ GATA webpage.
 Applicants must pre-qualify prior to application submission.
 For further information see the

-email@example.com by 5:00 pm CST on February 12, 2019.
-Please read all instructions because late, incomplete, or improperly submitted applications will be rejected.
+firstname.lastname@example.org by 11:59 pm CST on February 28, 2020.
+Applications received after 11:59 pm on February 28, 2020, incomplete applications, and improperly submitted applications will not be considered for funding.
 If you would like a copy of the Notice of Funding Opportunity e-mailed to you, please contact Travis Grupe at

 email@example.com or 217-785-8841, for assistance.